Sobhangh/IDP-Z3/README.md

 and open your browser at http://127.0.0.1:5000

 # Develop

+You may want to read about the [technical architecture](https://docs.google.com/document/d/1i0oFnk_ITwm2zkF36MzN9ezgZJe0_a7H9Tm1x1V-lKA/edit?usp=sharing).

 The website (including the default logic theory) is served from the static directory.
 Its code is available at https://gitlab.com/krr/autoconfig3.
 To update it: